Jews in punk rock: Ideology and politics

 Key issues within the Israeli punk scene have included anarchism/socialism, pacifism, animal rights, Jewish identity, the Israeli military and its draft, and the broader Israeli–Palestinian conflict.
 A number of artists opposed and even avoided the draft; Useless ID's Ishay Berger was investigated in the late 1990s for writing an article in his fanzine advising young punks on how to avoid the draft.

-On the topic of the Israel-Palestine conflict, the scene, like much of Israeli society, has been divided; while most bands in the 1990s were left-wing and sympathetic to the Palestinian cause, few were openly anti-Zionist and even fewer were critical of Judaism and the Israeli state, with Nekhei Na'atza representing the more radical left end of the scene with their opposition to religion and Zionism and Retribution being perhaps the only explicitly nationalist band in the scene.
+On the topic of the Israel-Palestine conflict, the scene, like much of Israeli society, has been divided; while most bands in the 1990s were left-wing and sympathetic to the Palestinian cause, few were openly anti-Zionist and even fewer were critical of Judaism and the Israeli state, with Nekhei Na'atza representing the more radical left end of the scene with their opposition to religion and Zionism, and Retribution being perhaps the only explicitly nationalist band in the scene.
 HaPussy Shel Lussy lost their lead singer, Omri Goldin, in a terrorist attack, yet reiterated their support for Palestinians.
-Man Alive are outspoken pacifists, while Useless ID expanded their focus to address international politics and were featured on the anti-war compilation Rock Against Bush, Vol. 2.
+Man Alive are outspoken pacifists, while Useless ID expanded their focus to address international politics, such as appearing on the anti-war compilation Rock Against Bush, Vol. 2.
 More recently, the lyrics of Deaf Chonky address feminism, environmentalism, militarism, and racism within Israeli society; their song "Silence is Violence" ends with the lyric: "Silence is violence/Fuck Zionist violence".